 How to Test a Web Service

-In general, the best approach to normal functional testing is the same for web services (except for the fact that unlike most other applications, web services don’t have GUI user interfaces).
-So take comfort in knowing the functional testing techniques that you have always used still apply.
+So take comfort in knowing the functional testing techniques you have always used still apply.
 Simply think of a web service as a business process without a UI, and write your test case accordingly.

 Because web services can be used by many different clients and used in multiple ways, performance testing and negative testing become more critical.
 I would suggest you make sure there is good test coverage in those areas.

 Some good question to ask when automating a web service is: